 Town of Cary

-Spring 2019 clinics are Saturdays 4:00 to 5:00pm at Cary Tennis Park starting March 23rd through May 18th.
-No clinic on April 20th.
+Clinics are Saturdays 4:00 to 5:00 pm at Cary Tennis Park.
+Fall clinic dates TBD.
 Athletes should contact the Town of Cary to register for the clinics.

-In the event of inclement weather, please check the CTP Program Status website or call Cary Tennis Park at (919) 462-2061
+Most clinics will be held in the covered courts so it will be rain or shine, however, if it is raining, please check the CTP Program Status website or call Cary Tennis Park at (919) 462-2061.

 Town of Apex

-Spring 2019 clinics in Apex will be on Sundays from 4:00 to 5:00 at Apex Community Park starting March 3rd through April 7th.
+Clinics in Apex are Sundays from 4:00 to 5:00 at Apex Community Park or Apex Nature Park.
+Fall clinic dates TBD.
 Athletes should contact the Town of Apex to register for the clinics.

 In the event of inclement weather contact the Apex Weather Hotline: (919) 249-3348.

 Volunteers are always needed to help with clinics.
 Training is required and once trained, volunteers can help at any location of Abilities Tennis Clinics and events.
-Next training will be in Saturday, February 2nd at 10:00 (tentative).
+Next training will be in August.
 Registration is required and space is limited.
 Contact Laura for more information.